 GoNorth is a fun and exciting, customizable itinerary that begins within the parks of Saratoga County.
 From there it’s a short drive to the gorgeous waters of The Lake George Area and later you’ll ascend into the stunning peaks and vibrant communities of the Adirondack Region.

-Saratoga County is home to everything travelers could hope for: fantastic food, world-class entertainment, historic sites and beautiful architecture.
+Saratoga County is home to everything travelers could hope for: fantastic food, world-class entertainment, historic sites, and beautiful architecture.
 Groups can experience many performing arts, national museums, and an award-winning downtown with galleries, shops, cafes, and restaurants of all types and sizes.
 Soak in Saratoga’s rich history during your tour.
-The Battle of Saratoga is believed to be on the most decisive battles in world history, and was the turning point of the Revolutionary War and the grounds are open to visitors today.
+The Battle of Saratoga is believed to be on the most decisive battles in world history and was the turning point of the Revolutionary War and the grounds are open to visitors today.
 Saratoga has over one thousand buildings on the historic registry, and architecture enthusiasts will be delighted with the variety found throughout its neighborhoods.
 Saratoga is most well-known for its iconic horse racing history.
 Since 1863, horse racing fans have traveled to Saratoga Springs for world-class thoroughbred racing and socializing and the Saratoga Racetrack is the oldest operating racetrack in America.
 Today it is home to a flat and harness track as well as Saratoga Casino.
 Discover the allure of the many mineral springs that are located around the city.
-Visitors can take a tour and tasting at some of the 21 springs or even a rejuvenating mineral bath at one of the spas before departing for the Lake George Area, a 30 minute drive north.
+Visitors can take a tour and taste some of the 21 springs or even a rejuvenating mineral bath at one of the spas before departing for the Lake George Area, a 30 minute drive north.

 The Lake George Area